ucg8j/blog/posts/grokking-algorithms.md

 - a good hash function

 # 6. Breadth First Search (BFS)
-BFS is great at Shortest path problems, examples of which include:
+BFS is great at Shortest Path problems, examples of which include:
 - fewest moves to victory in a checkers game
 - fewest edits from a misspelt word to a correct word
 - find the closest doctor